flexanalytics/flexit-docs/docs/report.md

 The numeric filter will allow you to include/exclude values in a certain range (leaving to/from blank sets the range to min/max).

 ![](/img/report/filter_numeric.png)

+> **Filter Detail Values** - by default, numeric filters are applied to the summary values.
+Check *Apply filter to detail values?* in order to filter by individual rows.

 **Date/time**